jordhy/DefiBuddy/README.md

 This transforms informal investing into measurable asset management.

-Layer 3: DeFi Yield and Pool Research
+**Layer 3: DeFi Yield and Pool Research**

 After token selection, capital deployment must be optimized.

-DeFi-Buddy monitors liquidity pools and lending protocols such as Uniswap and Morpho.
+DefiBuddy monitors liquidity pools and lending protocols such as Uniswap and Morpho.

 The agent tracks:
 	•	APY fluctuations